 In this section, you'll create a pipeline with a copy activity that ingests one table from an Azure SQL DB into an ADLS Gen2 storage account.
 You'll learn how to add a pipeline, configure a dataset and debug a pipeline via the ADF UX.
-The configuration pattern used in this section can be applies to copying from a relational data store to a file-based data store.
+The configuration pattern used in this section can be applied to copying from a relational data store to a file-based data store.

 In Azure Data Factory, a pipeline is a logical grouping of activities that together perform a task.
 An activity defines an operation to perform on your data.
 A dataset points to the data you wish to use in a linked service.